shannonjen/rails_crud_tutorial/README.md

 	end
 	```

-20. Add the edit view.
+20. Add the edit view with a form for updating an album.
+This form_for is identical to one in the new view.
+However, Rails checks to see if @album has been persisted to the table.
+If so, it will render the appropriate route to lead to an update action (as opposed to a new action for a newly created @album).

 	```html
 	<h1>Edit Album</h1>